 Check out these fool proof crock pot ideas that will bring that slow cooker of yours into the 21st century!
 A new family favorite of ours is Chicken Cacciatore.
-But, it’s not to be outdone by this updated super easy Korean Crock Pot Pork.
-Spicy pork tacos anyone?
+And, a new family fav that packs a flavor punch is Mississippi Crockpot Chicken (or beef).

 #4: Cook Once, Eat Twice

 I love a dinner that does double duty!
 Cook one time, and then use the left overs to transform into a whole new dish.
-Or, you can even double a recipe (like easy Spinach Lasagna) and freeze one for next week!
+Or, you can even double a recipe (like easy One Pot Veggie Chili) and freeze one for next week!

 With a little planning, you can push those weeknight dinners out effortlessly.

 #5: Ready Made (Premade) Main Dishes